dis-orientation/dis-orientation.github.io/involved.md

 </div>
 </div>

 In terms of header levels, the title of every page is written as a first level header.
-(In the case of this page, that would be "Dis-orientation collective" at the very top of the page.)
+(In the case of this page, that would be "Dis-Orientation collective" at the very top of the page.)
 Because of this, we recommend that you start all of your header levels with a second level header.
 Of course, it's your subdomain and it's up to you.
 This is just a recommendation.

 Next, moving on to text styling, we can make text bold by using either `**` or `__` (two underscores).
 Similarly, we can make text italic by using either `*` or `_`.
 And we can mix the two: